DEGoodmanWilson/magique/README.md

 cmake --build .
 ```

 First, we need to gather all the data on all the Magic cards ever made.
 We're going to do that by scraping mtgapi.com.
-Build and run `magique_scraper` and pipe its output into a file called `mtg.json`.
+Build and run `magique_scraper` and pipe its output into a file called `data/catalog.json`.

 ```
-./bin/magique_scraper > mtg.json
+./bin/magique_scraper > data/catalog.json
 ```

-Export your collection of Magic cards into a `csv` file with the following format
+Export your collection of Magic cards into a `csv` file in the `data` directory with the following format
 ```
 Quantity,Name,other thing,another thing
 ```

 Be sure to leave the first line of the CSV file as the header, because the program will skip it.
-Look at `don.csv` for an example.
+Look at `collection_dons.csv` for an example.
 This file was generated with "MTG Manager" on iOS.

 Now, because this code is a pile of flaming shit, any options you want to set will need to be manually coded into `main.cpp`.
 You'll need to tell it what file contains your collection (or, hell, just use my collection to get started, and leave things as they are).